sertansenturk/predominantmelodymakam/README.md

 # predominantmelodymakam
 Predominant melody extraction for makam music

-This repository hosts the the implementation of the predominant melody extraction proposed for makam music in:
+This repository hosts the the Python (2 & 3) implementation of the predominant melody extraction method proposed for makam music in:

 > Atlı, H. S., Uyar, B., Şentürk, S., Bozkurt, B., and Serra, X. (2014).
 Audio feature extraction for exploring Turkish makam music.
 In Proceedings of 3rd International Conference on Audio Technologies for Music and Media, pages 142–153, Ankara, Turkey.